 What will happen to those who currently live or hang out at the park during the day?

 Although there is a perception that people live in the park, no one currently is allowed to camp there overnight.
 The park is cleared at night.
 Some individuals come to the park only when free meals are provided.
 Approximately 40 to 50 people regularly stay in the park throughout the day.
 Some of them have housing in the community.
 The total number of homeless people who spend time in the park is small, compared to the nearly 800 individuals who are homeless in the city of Berkeley.

 In 2017, UC Berkeley hired a social worker who works with individuals in the park, connecting them to resources such as food and housing.
 This work will continue and closely correlates with efforts by the city of Berkeley to solve the crisis of homelessness.
+In addition, a graduate student has been hired to study mitigation alternatives that the campus may pursue, with findings and recommendations expected in June 2020.
 Through coordination with the city and by devoting considerable resources to alternatives, UC Berkeley expects spillover impacts of change at the Park to be minimal.

 We realize that when we close the park for the start of construction, the daily habits of the park’s current users will change.
 This is another area where an effective/collaborative partnership between campus and city will have important benefits.
 The campus will work to support municipal and civic efforts to respond to the impacts of the park’s renovation and redevelopment.

 Will the campus need to expend funds for any part of the project?
 If so, for what?
 And how much?

 As a campus-developed project, the University is responsible for funds spent on the student housing and landscaped areas.
 While it is too early in the process to offer specificity, we anticipate that the student housing and landscape elements of the project will primarily be financed using the future income of the project.

 The supportive housing will be separately financed and developed by Resources for Community Development.

 How and when will we engage faculty, students and neighbors in the planning process?